GeekFiftyFive/ObjectQuery/README.md

 ### 1. Equality

 Checking for equality is fairly intuitive.
-So I have the following array of objects.
+Say I have the following array of objects:

 ~~~
 [